olebole/python-cpl/doc/parallel.rst

   r3 = cpl.Recipe('muse_bias')
   result3 = r3([ 'bias1.fits', 'bias2.fits', 'bias3.fits'], threaded = True)

-If the :attr:`threaded` attribute is set to :attr:`True`, the execution call of the recipe immediately returns while the recipe is executed in the background.
+If the :attr:`threaded` attribute is set to :obj:`True`, the execution call of the recipe immediately returns while the recipe is executed in the background.
 The current thread is stopped only if any of the results of the recipe is accessed and the recipe is still not finished.